divy-kala/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - We can use the weighted average across the mini-batches.
 - We will use the estimated values of the mean and variance to test.
 - This method is also sometimes called "Running average".
+- Could also send the entire training set through the network to get estimate for mean and variance.
+- Don't worry about it too much, BN is pretty robust to the exact way of getting the estimates of mean and variance at test time.
 - In practice most often you will use a deep learning framework and it will contain some default implementation of doing such a thing.

 ### Softmax Regression